-Remember that, the monitoring frequency (on a yearly basis) of feed materials can be calculated using the following formula:
+Remember that, the monitoring frequency (on a motivated determined period.
+See §1.1)of feed materials can be calculated using the following formula:

-Frequency = Volume 'likelihood of occurrence' 'severity' 100
+Frequency = √ Volume 'likelihood of occurrence' 'severity' 100

 Variable Explanation

-Frequency The number of samples to be monitored (on a yearly basis)
+Frequency The number of samples to be m The number of samples to be monitored (on a motivated determined period)

 Volume Volume in tons of feed materials per year.
 In principle, the number of samples to be monitored is based on the quantity of feed material which is produced, traded, processed or stored.
 As the quantity of feed material increases, the number of samples per ton will decrease.
-Kilograms must be assumed for some feed materials for which, on a yearly basis, only a small quantity is produced, traded or processed.
+Kilograms must be assumed for some feed materials for which, on a motivated determined period, only a small quantity is produced, traded or processed.

-Likelihood of occurrence The default value for likelihood of occurrence is 1.
-The GMP+ certified company may raise or lower this value if reasons are given.
+The default value for likelihood of occurrence is 1.
+The GMP+ certified company may rallower this value if reasons are given.
 The following considerations may apply to this: a.
 History: see also below b.
 Seasonal influences c.
 Possibility of recontamination.
-This applies in particular to microbiological parameters. d.
+This applies in particular to microbiological paramet d.
 New source / new suppliers e.
 Have there been recent incidents.
-It is up to the certified company to decide that the likelihood of occurrence value can be lowered.
-The certified company must select a likelihood of occurrence value which is below one on the basis of (historical) monitoring results.
+It is up to the certified company to decide that the likelihood of occurrence value can be The certified company must select a likelihood of occurrence value which is below one basis of (historical) monitoring results.
 The following must be kept in mind: a.
 Monitoring results must be representative.
-The historic monitoring results which are considered as representative may differ per undesirable substance.
+The historic monitoring results which are considered as representative may differ per undesirable substance. apply to this: logical parameters. nce value can be lowered. th is below one on the nd:

-representative while, for other uproduction location is representab.
+representative while, for other uproduction location is representable.
 Monitoring results from GN es the monitoring results for an area can undesirable substances, only monitoring tative.
-MP+ International's GMP+ Monitoring da frequency if the participant can show \ re results for the same tabase may also be used
+MP+ International's GMP+ Monitoring da frequency if the participant can show \ re results for the same

 severity use can be made of info e of harmfulness of an undesirable substa ormation of the Feed Support Products (ctor 3 Severity is small factor 1 This leads FSP): Severity is great

 Undesirable substance Value

 Severity Heavy metals 5

 Pesticides 5

 Insecticides 5

 Veterinary medicinal products 5

 Mycotoxins 5

 Salmonella 5

 Fungi 3

 Animal components 5

 Dioxin 5

 Nitrites 5

-The established values are all hi gh.
-This seems logical as these are risky undesira
+The established values are all high gh.
+This seems logical as these are risky ι ındesirable